NiryoRobotics/ned_ros/sphinx_doc/source/stack/high_level/niryo_robot_led_ring.rst

       - DMA channel to use for generating signal
       - 10
    *  - ``led_brightness``
-      - Leds brightness.
+      - LEDs brightness.
 Set to 0 for darkest and 255 for brightest
       - 255
    *  - ``led_invert``
       - True to invert the signal (when using NPN transistor level shift)